-The spike protein of the virus binds to ACE2 (angiotensin-converting enzyme 2) during viral attachment to host cells and that viral entry is also facilitated by transmembrane protease serine 2 (TMPRSS2).
-2 Differences in the expression of ACE2 and TMPRSS2 may modulate the individual susceptibility to and clinical course of SARS-CoV-2 infection.
-ACE2 mRNA expression is increased in COPD, (3-5) and further increased in COPD patients with a higher BMI and more frequent exacerbations.
-(6,7) It may be modulated by ICS use.
-(3,8-10)

-It is still not known definitively whether having COPD affects the risk of becoming infected with SARS-CoV-2.
+The spike protein of the virus binds to ACE2 (angiotensin-converting enzyme 2) during viral attachment to host cells and that viral entry is also facilitated by transmembrane protease serine 2 (TMPRSS2).(1436) Differences in the expression of ACE2 and TMPRSS2 may modulate the individual susceptibility to and clinical course of SARS-CoV-2 infection.
+ACE2 mRNA expression is increased in COPD, (1437-1439) and further increased in COPD patients with a higher It is still not known definitively whether having COPD affects the risk of becoming infected with SARS-CoV-2.
 Very few population studies using random sampling have assessed risk factors for testing positive for SARS-CoV-2, most have looked at samples of patients referred for testing or presenting with symptoms and very few contain information on comorbidities.
 A comprehensive review compared the prevalence of COPD among COVID-19 populations to the country-specific populations in 16 countries worldwide with high quality data and found no significant differences in ten countries, a higher prevalence of COPD in 4 and a lower prevalence in two countries.
-(11) Most studies of people in the community tested for SARS-CoV-2 have not shown chronic respiratory disease as an independent risk factor for testing positive, (12.13) although at least one has.
-(14)
+(1445) Most studies of people in the community tested for SARS-CoV-2 have not shown chronic respiratory disease as an independent risk factor for testing positive, (1446,1447) although at least one has.
+(1448)

-Many studies reporting the comorbidities of patients admitted to hospital with COVID-19 have suggested a lower prevalence of COPD than would be expected from population prevalence (15-17); these findings are limited by small sample sizes and incomplete data on comorbidities.
-A large study with comprehensive data on comorbidities showed a high prevalence of COPD among those admitted (19%), (18) although many patients had multiple comorbidities, and a further study of a primary care cohort of 8.28 million patients also showed having COPD was an independent risk factor for hospital admission (HR 1.55; 95%CI 1.46-1.64).
-(14) A systematic review, including only high quality studies from around the world, found that after accounting for confounding variables COPD patients were at slightly higher risk of hospitalization (adjusted odds ratio (aOR) 1.45; 95% CI 1.30,1.61).
-(11)
+Many studies reporting the comorbidities of patients admitted to hospital with COVID-19 have suggested a lower prevalence of COPD than would be expected from population prevalence; (1449-1451) these findings are limited by small sample sizes and incomplete data on comorbidities.
+A large study with comprehensive data on comorbidities showed a high prevalence of COPD among those admitted (19%), (1452) although many patients had multiple comorbidities, and a further study of a primary care cohort of 8.28 million patients also showed having COPD was an independent risk factor for hospital admission (HR 1.55; 95%CI 1.46-1.64).
+(1448) A systematic review, including only high quality studies from around the world, found that after accounting for confounding variables COPD patients were at slightly higher risk of hospitalization (adjusted odds ratio (aOR) 1.45; 95% CI 1.30,1.61).
+(1445)

-COPD has also been reported to independently increase the risk of severe disease or death in some series (17-25) but not all.
-(14,26-28) Globally, looking at high quality studies and after accounting for confounding variables, COPD patients were found to be at slightly higher risk of ICU admission (aOR 1.28; 95% Cl 1.08,1.51), and mortality (aOR 1.41; 95% Cl 1.37,1.65).
-(11) In patients with COPD, decreased lung function, higher CAT score, underweight, depression and prior COPD treated in inpatient or secondary care have been shown to be factors predicting severe COVID-19.
-(29)
+COPD has also been reported to independently increase the risk of severe disease or death in some series (1275,1451-1458) but not all.
+(1448,1459-1461) Globally, looking at high quality studies and after accounting for confounding variables, COPD patients were found to be at slightly higher risk of ICU admission (aOR 1.28; 95% CI 1.08,1.51), and mortality (aOR 1.41; 95% CI 1.37,1.65).
+(1445) In patients with COPD, decreased lung function, higher CAT score, underweight, depression and prior COPD treated in inpatient or secondary care have been shown to be factors predicting severe COVID-19.
+(1462)

 Many factors have been proposed to account for the increased risk for poor outcomes including prior poor adherence to therapy, difficulties performing self-management, limited access to care during the pandemic and a reduced pulmonary reserve.
-(30,31) There is evidence of a fall in hospitalization rates for COPD during the pandemic.
-(22,32-34) The reasons for this remain unclear, but patients experiencing symptoms of an exacerbation should be evaluated in the usual way during the pandemic and hospitalized if necessary.
+(1463,1464) There is evidence of a fall in hospitalization rates for COPD during the pandemic.
+(1275-1277,1465) The reasons for this remain unclear, but patients experiencing symptoms of an exacerbation should be evaluated in the usual way during the pandemic and hospitalized if necessary.

-In multivariate analyses pre-existing COPD does not appear to increase the risk of patients developing long term symptoms post acute COVID.
-(35.36)
+In multivariate analyses pre-existing COPD does not appear to increase the risk of patients developing long term symptoms post acute COVID.(1466,1467)